2025 Research Grant Recipients

 Tribute: In Memory of Joe Smeeding

 Diffuse midline glioma (DMG) is a devastating brain tumor in children that responds poorly to current treatments, including immunotherapy.
 DMG creates an environment in the brain that suppresses the immune system and keeps immune cells out, making it difficult for the body to fight the tumor.
 Researchers are developing new strategies to change this environment and make tumors more responsive to treatment by mimicking a viral infection in the tumor.
 Thus, this will “wake up” the immune system.
 Our research focuses on a novel approach to increase levels of a key molecule involved in immune activation — double stranded RNA (dsRNA).
 We discovered that an RNA-editing protein called ADAR is abnormally elevated in DMG, where it helps the tumor degrade immune-activating RNAs and evade immune responses.
 A drug called all-trans retinoic acid (ATRA) has shown promise in inhibiting ADAR, thereby making tumors more likely to respond to immunotherapy.
-In early experiments using patient-derived DMG cells, ATRA not only degraded ADAR but also slowed tumor growth.
-This project will investigate how ATRA works in DMG and whether it can trigger immune responses that, when combined with immunotherapy, can effectively target the tumor.
+In experiments using patient-derived DMG cells, ATRA not only degraded ADAR but also slowed tumor growth.
+Now, we have evidence utilizing a mouse model for DMG, that shows that ATRA as well as ATRA combined with immunotherapy significantly improves survival.
+Ongoing studies are currently being aimed to elucidate how best to synergize ATRA with existing immunotherapy treatments against DMG.
 This research has the potential to provide hope and lead to safer, more effective treatments for DMG patients.

 Robert Ruzic, MS